liquinlab/elm-smile/docs/concepts.md

 <style scoped></style>
 ```

-This View does nothing.
-It just displays the text "My Experiment" in a large
+This example View component does nothing.
+It just displays the text "My
-font.
+Experiment" in a large (h1) font.

 To begin using Smile, we need to import the Smile API and use it to define the
 steps in the experiment.